Working with the DAC

 Our specialist advisers are available to visit parishes to talk through proposed projects, should you wish to request such a visit, please contact the office.
 There is no cost to parishes for this advice service.

-Click to see Guidance on DAC site visits .
+Click this link to see Guidance on requesting a DAC site visit: Site visits 2019 .

 The main roles of the DAC are: